-Signature Guitar Oddities: A selection of five wacky, wonderful, and weird signature guitars.
+Signature Guitar Oddities: A selection of 5 wacky, wonderful & weird signature guitars.

 When you think of a signature guitar, what immediately comes to mind?
 The various Slash model Gibson/Epiphone Les Pauls released throughout the years?
 John Mayer’s recent (and very popular) Paul Reed Smith Silver Sky?
 For every well-known signature model that comes into production, there are several obscurities (some from very popular artists) that have fallen by the wayside.
 Here is a top five list with some of the more bizarre guitars to have had an artist’s name stamped on the headstock.